The View's Sunny Hostin and Ana Navarro Test Positive for COVID-19 Before Kamala Harris Interview - E! Online

 Ultimately, Harris was able to participate in a shorter interview where she called Navarro and Hostin "tough girls."
 And despite all the twists and turns of the morning, she was able to announce the administration's effort to invest $1.2 billion in broadband access for school children across the country.

-For season 24, The View co-hosts including Whoopi Goldberg and Sara Haines filmed virtually from their homes.
-When season 25 kicked off earlier this month, the crew returned to the studio and followed COVID-19 protocols.
+For season 24, The View co-hosts including Whoopi Goldberg filmed virtually from their homes.
+When season 25 kicked off earlier this month, the cast and crew returned to the studio and followed COVID-19 protocols.

-COVID-19 has been a common "Hot Topic" on the show with the co-hosts all voicing their support for vaccines.
-In fact, Hostin previously revealed that her mother-in-law and father-in-law both passed away from COVID-19 in 2020.
+The coronavirus pandemic has been a common "Hot Topic" on the show with the co-hosts all voicing their support for vaccines.
+In addition, Hostin previously revealed that her mother-in-law and father-in-law both passed away from COVID-19 in 2020.

 The View airs weekdays on ABC.
 Check your local listings online.